Skip to main content

 }

-in your source code while ensuring your interface adapts correctly to all operating systems and browsers.
-The expanded font stack includes appropriate system fonts for macOS/iOS, Windows, Android, Linux, and fallbacks for older browsers.
+The expanded stack includes system fonts for macOS/iOS, Windows, Android, and Linux, plus fallbacks for older browsers.

 CSS Modules

-Bun's bundler also supports bundling CSS modules in addition to regular CSS with support for the following features:
+Bun’s bundler also supports CSS modules, with the following features:

 Getting started